Dynatrace-APAC/dynatrace-apac.github.io/workshops/README.md

 <!-- subheadline -->
 ### Lab Setup
-The following steps are used for this lab:
+The following apps are used for this lab:
 - Sample Application
   - Sample App is based on [easyTravel](https://community.dynatrace.com/community/display/DL/easyTravel)